rchillyard/Number/README.md

 _Field_ extends _Numerical_ which, in turn, extends _NumberLike_ (see definitions below).

 The two types of _Field_ supported are _Real_ and _Complex_.
+As of V 1.2.0, there is an additional _Field_ type called _Solution_.
 _Real_ is a wrapper around a _Number_ (see below) while _Complex_ (see below) is a wrapper around two _Number_s (more or less).

 Number